 US pharmacies: provide year-round Medicare Part D support

 More than 25% of all prescriptions were purchased through Medicare in 2014.
-This percentage will increase to 33% by 2020!
+This percentage is projected to increase to 33%!

 Annual open enrolment for Medicare Part D runs from Oct 5 – Dec 7.
 However, as Health Mart Pharmacy observes, if you only make Medicare Part D enrollment an annual priority, you are missing out on the opportunity to reach out to seniors during their initial enrollment period (3 months before they turn 65 until 3 months after).